Can I Qualify For SSD?

 Can I Contact You With My Questions?

 Absolutely.
-If you are looking for advice and legal representation for your Social Security Disability claim, consider Pashler & Devereaux, a law firm of disability attorneys in Buffalo dedicated to help you obtain the benefits you need.
+If you are looking for advice and legal representation for your Social Security Disability claim, consider Pashler & Devereaux, a law firm of disability attorneys in Amherst dedicated to help you obtain the benefits you need.
 To make an appointment, call 716-246-1474 today or contact us now.
 A knowledgeable, expert disability attorney can make a major difference in the outcome of your claim.